bhauman/lein-figwheel/README.md

 ```

 The call to `watch-and-reload` is idempotent and can be called many
 times safely.

-As this file will be reloaded on change we have to make
+Whole files will be reloaded on change so we have to make sure that
-sure that when we start 'running processes' or do anything that hooks
+when we start 'running processes' or do anything that hooks into the
-into the state of the browser, it needs to either be done once or done in
+state of the browser, it needs to either be done once or done in in a
-in a reloadable way.
+reloadable way.

-The best way to write reloadable code is to have lifecycle management
+The least complicated way to write reloadable code is to implement a
-that takes down the previous system and rebuilds a new one before
+lifecycle pattern that takes down the previous system and rebuilds a
-injecting the current state.
+new one before injecting the current state.

 This tearing down and rebuilding of the system is simply sane
 lifecycle management and comes baked into Reactjs and Om.